Pre-Medical and Pre-Health

 Fordham has a long history of preparing students for medical, dental, veterinary, and other allied health careers.
 Fordham graduates have been accepted to numerous medical schools, including Harvard, Yale, Cornell, Columbia, New York University, Albert Einstein, Mount Sinai, New York Medical College, Tufts, Creighton, Johns Hopkins, Georgetown, Tulane, Loyola University of Chicago, all of the SUNY medical schools, as well as many osteopathic schools of medicine.
 Students have also gained admission to many top-tier schools of dentistry, optometry, podiatry, and veterinary medicine.

-Students who are participants in Fordham’s pre-health professions program receive both individual and group advising from the pre-health program advisers during their freshman through senior years.
-Group advising sessions are class specific (freshman, sophomore, junior) and are scheduled to help students plan for significant upcoming events, such as taking the MCAT or DAT.
-Students are also encouraged to meet individually with the pre-health program advisors to discuss their progress in attaining acceptance into a health professions program.
+Fordham’s pre-health professions program provides both individual and group advising from the pre-health program advisers throughout their undergraduate years.
+Group advising sessions are class-specific (first year, sophomore, junior) and are scheduled to help students plan for significant upcoming events, such as taking the MCAT.
+Students are also encouraged to meet individually with the pre-health program advisers to discuss their progress in attaining acceptance into a health professions program.

 Health professions programs do not require a specific major, but instead value a breadth of education along with the completion of specific coursework.
 Students preparing for a doctoral-level health professions career may therefore pursue majors in the natural sciences, social sciences, or humanities.

-See the Fordham School of Professional and Continuing Studies section of this catalog for further information.
+See the Fordham School of Professional and Continuing Studies section of the bulletin for further information.

 Pre-Health Professions Program

 Students focused on entering a health profession program such as medicine, dentistry, veterinarian medicine, nursing, or other health professional schools will require successful completion of majors-level science coursework and labs.
 The courses listed below constitute the minimum requirements for a health professional school application: